canonical/open-documentation-academy/multipass/Linux.md

 ubuntu@primary:~$
 ```

 Let's test it out.
 As you've just learnt, the previous step automatically mounted your `$HOME` directory in the instance.
 Use this to share data with your instance.
-More concretely, create a new folder called `Multipass_Files` in your `$HOME` directory:
+More concretely, create a new folder called `Multipass_Files` in your `$HOME` directory.

 ![|720x405](https://assets.ubuntu.com/v1/fbfc8304-mp-linux-3.png)